We have five factories and 19 years of experience in plant extracts

 3.6 Future Research

-Further research is needed to fully understand the extent of the antioxidant benefits of Citrus bioflavonoids and to determine the optimal levels for various health outcomes.
+Further research is needed to fully understand the extent of the antioxidant benefits of citrus bioflavonoids and to determine the optimal levels for various health outcomes.
 As our understanding of these compounds grows, so too will our ability to harness their potential for promoting health and preventing disease.

 4. Anti-Inflammatory Effects